 2D animation is more cost-effective than 3D animation because it’s quicker to produce.
 These animations may lack the ability to fully visualise the form of the cells and other organic structures.
 However, it gains in the simplicity it employs when visualising structures in just two dimensions.

 Typically 2D animations are fully digital creations, but there is no reason why they cannot incorporate and montage multimedia.
-Photo assets and live action footage can be ways to innovate the MOA format – go multimedia!
+Photo assets and live-action footage can be ways to innovate the MOA format – go multimedia!
 You can view our live-action production service page.
-Again, a strong design style and concept is vital to avoid a 2D animation that looks like a moving powerpoint presentation.
+Again, a strong design style and concept is vital to avoid a 2D animation that looks like a moving PowerPoint presentation.

 - Cost effective.